-2.3.7.2 Current Transformer Boxes
+2.3.7.2 Current/Potential Transformer Boxes

-Where a current transformer (CT) box is required, it shall be CSA approved, painted or galvanized, made of No. 16 gauge sheet metal and include a provision for sealing.
+Where a current transformer (CT)/potential transformer (PT) box is required, it shall be CSA approved, painted, or galvanized, made of No. 16 gauge sheet metal, and include a provision for sealing and locking.
 A removable plate shall be provided in the box for mounting the equipment.

-As an alternative to a separate CT box and meter, a single enclosure combining both functions may be feasible.
+As an alternative to a separate CT/PT box and meter cabinet, a single enclosure combining both functions may be feasible.
 Customers should contact EPLC or its agent for details.

 Where current transformers are to be installed in the secondary bus of metal clad switchgear, shop drawings must be submitted to EPLC to ensure that the CTs will fit.
 In cases where the CTs only meter a portion of the metal clad switchgear (such as public loads), a separate disconnect switch must be installed ahead of the metering compartment so that the service can be de-energized without any interruption to the main service supply.
 Generally, one public meter only will be allowed.
 Additional public meters will require authorization from EPLC or its agent.
+Reference 3.2.9.4

-Where a current transformer box is required, its size will depend on the size of the service conductors to be used.
+Where a current transformer/transformer box is required, its size will depend on the size of the service conductors and voltage to be used.
 The relationship is as follows:

-- 1. Up to and including 500 MCM inclusive, use 910 mm x 910 mm x 300 mm (36 in. x 36 in. x 12 in.)
+- 1. Up to and including 500 MCM inclusive for 120/208V service, use 910 mm x 910 mm x 300 mm (36 in. x 36 in. x 12 in.)
 CT box. - 2.
-Above 500 MCM, use 1220 mm x 1220 mm x 300 mm (48 in. x 48 in. x 12 in.)
+For 3 phase service above 500 MCM, use 1220 mm x 1220 mm x 300 mm (48 in. x 48 in. x 12 in.)
 CT box. - 3.
-Conductors should enter the current transformer box on the marked, line side and leave the CT box on the marked, load side. - 4.
-On all electrical services that require current transformers and the neutral for metering, the neutral shall run continuously through the cabinet and be looped through as per EPLC specifications.
+Conductors should enter the current transformer box on the line side and leave the CT box on the load side, as marked by the contractor.
+Knockouts for conductors, both line and load, must be 3 inches from the knockout to the back of the metering/CT cabinet.
+This will allow for proper installation of the back panel. - 4.
+On all electrical services that require current transformers and the neutral for metering, the neutral shall go to a neutral block in the CT/PT compartment supplied and installed by the contractor.